ebukizy1/Decetralize_-eshopping_platform/README.md

-# Document Properties

-## E-Shopping Application with Delivery Services and Payment System
+# Documentation E-Shopping Application with Delivery Services and Payment System

 ## Table of contents